-- A. Best Available Science to be Used Must be Consistent with Criteria.
-The best available science is that scientific information applicable to the critical area prepared by local, state, or federal natural resource agencies, a qualified scientific professional, or team of qualified scientific professionals, that is consistent with criteria established in WAC 365-195-900 through WAC 365-195-925. - B. Absence of Valid Scientific Information.
-Where there is an absence of valid scientific information or incomplete scientific information relating to a critical area, leading to uncertainty about the risk to critical area function of permitting an alteration of or impact to the critical area, the director shall: - 1.
-Limit development and land use activities until the uncertainty is sufficiently resolved; and
+A. Best Available Science to be Used Must be Consistent with Criteria.
+The best available science is that scientific information applicable to the critical area prepared by local, state, or federal natural resource agencies, a qualified scientific professional, or development permits, ...

+team of qualified scientific professionals, that is consistent with criteria established in WAC 365-195-900 through WAC 365-195-925.

+B. Absence of Valid Scientific Information.
+Where there is an absence of valid scientific information or incomplete scientific information relating to a critical area, leading to uncertainty about the risk to critical area function of permitting an alteration of or impact to the critical area, the director shall:

-- 2. Require an effective adaptive management program that relies on scientific methods to evaluate how well regulatory and nonregulatory actions protect the critical area.
-An adaptive management program is a formal and deliberate scientific approach to taking action and obtaining information in the face of uncertainty.
-An adaptive management program shall: - a.
-Address funding for the research component of the adaptive management program, - b.
-Change course based on the results and interpretation of new information that resolves uncertainties, and - c.
+1. Limit development and land use activities until the uncertainty is sufficiently resolved; and a.
+Address funding for the research component of the adaptive management program, b.
+Change course based on the results and interpretation of new information that resolves uncertainties, and c.
 Commit to the appropriate timeframe and scale necessary to reliably evaluate regulatory and nonregulatory actions affecting protection of critical areas and anadromous fisheries.